aksharaganapathi/so101-cup-stacking/README.md

 ## Overview

-This repository contains an **Automated Vision-Based Pick and Place System** for a robotic arm.
+This repository contains an **Automated Vision-Based Pick and Place System** for the SO-101 robot arm.
 The system uses computer vision to detect objects, calculate pick positions, and execute coordinated pick-and-place operations.

 ### Key Components